akshaykumar-binSeq/ecom_store/README.md

 Initiates cart clearance upon order completion, ensuring a smooth transition back to the home screen.

 [#] Software Architecture: Android/iOS

- # Introduction:
+Introduction:
 The software architecture is based on the Domain-Driven Design (DDD) architecture, with clear separation of concerns between the different layers.

-## High-Level Architecture
+High-Level Architecture:

-- **Presentation Layer:**
-  - Defines the user interface using the BLoC pattern for state management (implemented with Flutter BLoC package).
-  - Screen navigation is facilitated by the GetX package.

-- **Application Layer:**
-  - Encompasses the business logic, implementing the BLoC pattern to separate logic from the presentation layer.
-  - Interacts with the Domain Layer for data manipulation and retrieval.

-- **Domain Layer:**
-  - Houses core business logic, including Entities, Value Objects, and Domain Services.
-  - Interaction with the Infrastructure Layer facilitates data retrieval and persistence.

-- **Infrastructure Layer:**
-  - Defines data providers and the persistence mechanism.
+Domain-Driven Design (DDD) architecture, divided into multiple layers, including [$] Presentation Layer [$] Application Layer [$] Domain Layer [$] Infrastructure Layer

+Presentation Layer:
+Defines User Interface for application.
+BLoC Pattern is used for State management which implements Flutter BLoC package.
+Routing between screens in application is implemented with GetX package.

+Application Layer:
+Defines Business Logic for application.
+Business logic is implemented using BLoC pattern which separates business logic from presentation layer.
+Application Layer interact with Domain Layer to retrieve and manipulate data.

+Domain Layer:
+Defines Core Business Logic for application.
+Includes Entities, Value Objects, Domain Services etc. Domain Layer interacts with Infrastructure Layer to retrieve and persist data.

+Infrastructure Layer:
-  - Utilizes Firebase Auth for user authentication and Flutter Hive for local data storage.
+Defines Data Provider and Persistence Mechanism for application.
+Firebase Auth package implements user authentication and Flutter Hive package implements local data storage.

-## Data Flow
+Data Flow:

-The architecture follows a unidirectional data flow, adhering to the BLoC pattern.
-Here's a simplified overview:
-- Presentation Layer sends events to the Application Layer.
-- Application Layer processes events and emits new states.
-- New states are received by the Presentation Layer, updating the user interface accordingly.
+The data flow in architecture is Unidirectional, following the BLoC pattern.
+The Presentation Layer send events to Application Layer, which processes the events and emits new state.
+The new states are then received by the Application Layer, which updates the user interface accordingly.